Lemonade: Carbonated lemonade

 The predominant form of lemonade in the UK, Ireland, France, Germany, New Zealand, Switzerland, South Africa, and Australia is a clear, lemon-flavoured carbonated beverage.

 Schweppes, Kirks, R. White's Lemonade, L&P and C&C are all common brands, and shops usually carry a store-branded lemonade as well.
 Schweppes uses a blend of lemon and lime oils.
 Other lemon-lime flavoured fizzy drinks, such as Sprite and 7 Up, are also commonly referred to as "lemonade" and are sometimes substituted for it in alcoholic drinks.

 There are also speciality flavours, such as Fentimans Rose Lemonade, which is sold in the UK, the US, and Canada.
 Shandy, a mixture of beer and clear lemonade, is often sold pre-bottled, or ordered in pubs.

 In Ireland, red lemonade and brown lemonade are popular varieties alongside uncoloured lemonade (referred to as white lemonade), and they are drunk by themselves as well as in mixed alcoholic drinks.

-In Ulster in the north of Ireland, brown lemonade is flavoured with brown sugar.
+In Ulster in Northern Ireland, brown lemonade is flavoured with brown sugar.
+In Northern Ireland, it is a traditional accompaniment to a "Saturday night Ulster stew" or an Ulster fry.
+It originated in Belfast during the city's industrial golden age, for shipyard works in Harland & Wolff and dockers in coal yards, such as John Kelly Limited.
+This was due to the ban of alcohol consumption during working hours, resulting in the workers drinking brown lemonade.

 In Estonia, lemonade was first commercially produced as a carbonated drink in 1860.
 The two most popular lemonade brands are Kelluke and Limonaad, with Kelluke being made with lemon and lime flavours and Limonaad having a blend of herb extracts.